Partron1/realtime-analytics-pipeline/README.md

 **Security:** you can also replace the default Compute Engine account with a customer service account for Dataflow Pipelines.
 It’s one best practice to show security awareness.
 Save

+**Create a cloud storage bucket**
+Create a cloud storage bucket for Dataflow for temporary files, staging files, and sometimes pipeline output.
+*Entered a unique bucket name.
+No sensitive information because the bucket name space in global and publicly visible.*
+- Confirm: Public access prevention on this bucket

+*Copy the following needed for the later section;*
+*- Cloud Storage Bucket name*
+*- Google Cloud Project ID*

 **Create a BigQuery Dataset and Table**
 - Create dataset